-In electronic spectroscopy we excite the electronic system of a molecule.
+In electronic spectroscopy, we excite the electronic system of a molecule.
 That means that (in first approximation) the movement of the nuclei does not concern us much and we care only about the electrons.
-In order to excite a transition between different electronic states, the energy of exciting light has to match the energetic gap between the two electronic states.
+In order to excite a transition between different electronic states, the energy of the light has to match the energetic gap between the two electronic states.
 Additionally, the transition has to be quantum-mechanically allowed.
-This is governed by the selection rules which often boil down to a question of symmetry.
+This is governed by the selection rules, which often boil down to a question of symmetry.

 which is called the matrix element.
 This matrix element has to be non-zero for a transition to be allowed.

 Molecules consisting of a chain of benzene rings are called cata-condensed hydrocarbons, and two examples are shown in Figure 1.
 These molecules are described by the formula C4n+2H2n+4 and each carbon atom belongs to a maximum of two rings.
 In order to describe the electronic states of these molecules, John Platt introduced a convenient nomenclature based on the free electron orbital method .
 He postulated that in these systems the electrons travel on a loop of constant potential around the perimeter.
 In this picture, the energy levels can be described by the simplest model in quantum mechanics, a particle in a one-dimensional box.